-SAP HANA components (server, studio, client) are installed with installer hdbsetup in graphical mode or hdbinst for command line with optional configuration file.
+SAP HANA components (server, studio, client) are installed with installer hdbsetup in graphical mode or hdbinst for command line with an optional configuration file.

 As of SPS 4, the installation process was complemented with a tool called Unified Installer in the documentation (and install.sh on DVD).
 This Unified Installer called, with some prerequisite checking and error handling, the installers for SAP host agent and for SAP HANA server, studio, and client, and script hanaconfig.sh for AFL, etc., all with the required parameters.
-Obviously, when preparing a SAP HANA system, it was a great timesaver to be able to run only one installer instead of running all those different installers and scripts.
+Obviously, when preparing an SAP HANA system, it was a great timesaver to be able to run only one installer instead of running all those different installers and scripts.
 Unfortunately, the Unified Installer tool did not have the sophistication of the component installer hdbinst, as it would not accept parameters on command line or file, for example.

-Until SPS 7, this concerned SAP employees and SAP certified hardware partners, as apart from the different Cloud offerings, the SAP High-performance Analytical Appliance was only available as … appliance, that is, as a closed computer system with both hardware and software pre-configured and optimised, similar to SAP Netweaver Business Warehouse Accelerator, for example.
+Until SPS 7, this concerned SAP employees and SAP certified hardware partners, as apart from the different Cloud offerings, the SAP High-performance Analytical Appliance was only available as … appliance, that is, as a closed computer system with both hardware and software pre-configured and optimized, similar to SAP Netweaver Business Warehouse Accelerator, for example.

 As of SPS 7, an additional approach besides appliance delivery is now available.
 This approach is called SAP HANA tailored data center integration, or DCI, for those that prefer to use acronyms.
 With tailored data center integration, any SAP HANA certified engineer can now install SAP HANA on certified hardware.
 This put a spotlight on the installation process and this process has now been greatly enhanced with SAP HANA lifecycle management tools.